andyjost/Sprite/src/python/README.md

 Overview
 ========
 This file describes the metadata used when translating ICurry.
-The optional prefix restricts which backend the metadata is targeted to.
-No prefix -- i.e., names beginning with '.' -- means all targets.
+The optional prefix restricts which backend the metadata is targeted to.  'all' means the metadata applies to all backends.
 The ones beginning with 'py' are Python-specific annotations, which are used to implement built-ins, system facilities, and other special features.
 The metadata is supplied when declaring ICurry bindings for hand-implemented symbols (see prelude.py).